PySimpleSQL/pysimplesql/README.md

 ```ss.languagepack = ss.LanguagePack(ss.lp_es)```
 or the German LanguagePack:
 ```ss.languagepack = ss.LanguagePack(ss.lp_de)```
-In fact, you can use a pre-build fun LanguagePack, or even build your own:
+In fact, you can use a pre-built fun LanguagePack, or even build your own:
 ```ss.languagepack = ss.LanguagePack(ss.lp_monty_python)```
 See the language_pack.py file for available built-in LanguagePacks!